 In some circumstances a victim’s immigration status may be used to dissuade them from seeking assistance from authorities, particularly if it is dependent on their spouse.

 Victims may suffer in isolation, resulting in depression and attempt suicide.

-4. Responding to Concerns about ‘Honour’ Based Violence
+4. Responding to Concerns about ‘Honour’ Based Abuse

-When dealing with potential victims on HBV, it is essential that professionals understand the seriousness of the situation and that immediate, but discreet, action is required.
+When dealing with potential victims of so called honour based abuse, it is essential that professionals understand the seriousness of the situation and that immediate, but discreet, action is required.

-If a woman discloses that she, or someone else, is at risk of ‘honour’ based violence, the professional should:
+If a woman discloses that she, or someone else, is at risk of ‘honour’ based abuse, the professional should:

 - speak with her in a setting that is confidential and where they cannot be overheard;